tomdohnal/blog-posts/Migrating to SSR: part 2.md

 ### Improved UX/Speed 🏎
 The first argument which favours using SSR is the improved page speed.

 If you navigate to a single-page application in your browser, the browser will first fire a request to download the HTML and JavaScript, and only after the JavaScript is downloaded and evaluated, it can fire additional request to fetch some data from your API.
-Meanwhile, the user is presented with a you save a roundtrip if you recall the image from the previous blog post (link) there is no spinner / white screen many platforms can benefit from SSG rather
+Meanwhile, the user is presented with a blank screen, spinners or skeletons.

+When you visit a website which uses SSR, the browser will fire a request, but, unlike with SPAs, the response i you save a roundtrip if you recall the image from the previous blog post (link) there is no spinner / white screen many platforms can benefit from SSG rather